 6.3.3 Evaluation

 This solution requires a new ACME identifier "NF instance ID", a new challenge type for the "NF instance ID" identifier, and proof of NF control over the NF instance ID.
-This is currently not possible in RFC 8555 [2].
+This is currently not possible in RFC 8555 [2] as described from the step 2 to the step 5.
 Therefore, additional work is required in IETF.

-Editor’s Note: A more detailed description of the new ACME identifier, new challenge type, and proof of control over the NF instance ID, as assumed by this solution, are FFS.

 *** END OF 1st CHANGE***